Prelude to the Russian invasion of Ukraine: 2022 Ukrainian coup d'état attempt

-Russia's accusations of genocide in eastern Ukraine
+Russian accusations of genocide in eastern Ukraine

 On 9 December 2021, Putin spoke of discrimination against Russian speakers outside Russia, saying: "I have to say that Russophobia is a first step towards genocide.
 You and I know what is happening in Donbass.
 It certainly looks very much like genocide."
 Russia also condemned the Ukrainian language law.
 On 15 February 2022, Putin told the press: "What is going on in Donbas is exactly genocide."
-Several international organizations, including the UN High Commissioner for Human Rights (OHCHR), OSCE Special Monitoring Mission to Ukraine, and the Council of Europe found no evidence supporting the Russian claims.
+Several international organisations, including the UN High Commissioner for Human Rights (OHCHR), OSCE Special Monitoring Mission to Ukraine, and the Council of Europe found no evidence supporting the Russian claims.
 The genocide allegations have been rejected by the European Commission as Russian disinformation.

-The US embassy in Ukraine described Russian genocide claims as "reprehensible falsehood", while the Spokesperson for the US Department of State, Ned Price said the Russian government was making such claims as "an excuse for invading Ukraine".
-On 18 February, the Russian Ambassador to the US, Anatoly Antonov replied to a question about US officials, who doubted the fact of the genocide of Russians in Donbas, by posting a statement on the Embassy's Facebook page that said: 'This causes outrage and indignation. [...]
+The U.S. embassy in Ukraine described Russian genocide claims as a "reprehensible falsehood", while U.S. State Department Spokesperson Ned Price said the Russian government was making such claims as "an excuse for invading Ukraine".
+On 18 February, Russian Ambassador to the U.S. Anatoly Antonov replied to a question about U.S. officials, who doubted the fact of the genocide of Russians in Donbas, by posting a statement on the Embassy's Facebook page that said: 'This causes outrage and indignation. [...]
 We see here not just double standards of the United States, but quite a primitive and crude cynicism. [...]
 The main geopolitical goal of the United States is to push Russia back to the East as far possible.
 To that end, a policy to force the Russian-speaking population out of their current places of residence is needed.
 Therefore, Americans prefer not only to ignore the attempts of forced assimilation of Russians in Ukraine, but also strongly condone them with political and military support."